isaac-sim/IsaacAutomator/README.md

 <details>
   <a name="#aws-access-creds"></a>
   <summary>Getting Access Credentials</summary>
-  You will need _AWS Access Key_ and _AWS Secret Key_ for an existing account.
-You can obtain those in <a href="https://console.aws.amazon.com/iamv2/home#/home">Identity and Access Management (IAM) Section</a> in the AWS console.
+  You will need an _AWS Access Key_ and _AWS Secret Key_ for an existing account.
+You can obtain those in the [Identity and Access Management (IAM) section](https://console.aws.amazon.com/iamv2/home#/home) of the AWS console.
 </details>

 If you have completed the above steps or already have your permissions and credentials set up, run the following command in the project root directory: